fge/java7-fs-base/README.md

 **THIS IS STILL A WORK IN PROGRESS**.
 At the moment there is only one implementation over this package but more are to come -- the next target is [box.com](https://box.com), and Amazon S3 after that.

-Javadoc is not online yet, doc is far from being complete etc.

 ## NOTE: JDK/JRE restrictions